Matsikembareb/Matsikembareb/README.md

 ## Hi there 👋
-🔭 I’m currently working on a Website for a Power Solutions company
+🔭 I’m currently working on a Web app for a Power Solutions company

-🌱 I’m proficient in HTML and I'm learning CSS, Python, Java, C# and Javascript
+🌱 I’m proficient in HTML, Flask and I'm learning CSS, Python and Javascript

 👯 I’m looking to collaborate on anything